 Granted, I still feel like the previous episode wasn’t well-managed because this episode could have also included the full story of him carrying his princess and crashing in a raid by enemy warriors, causing the carriage to burn up and everyone inside of it to die.
 It’s not really a huge issue, though.
 I’m just happy we did get Wanyuudou’s full story.

 This episode is very poetic because it somewhat literally is history repeating itself.
 The first owners of this inn, Kahei and his son Yuuhei, screwed over a woman named Tami who was set to marry Yuuhei.
 She was even pregnant at the time.
 They opted to have Yuuhei marry a woman named Hanae for really no given reason.
-Tami quickly and completely spiraled into a rage brought on by a need for vengeance and set Hell Girl upon the inn owner.
+Tami quickly spiraled into a rage brought on by a need for vengeance and set Hell Girl upon the inn owner.

 400 years later, the descendants of both Tami, a teenage girl named Ichiko, and Kahei, a woman named Yurie, find themselves in a similar situation.
 Here, the script is flipped, though.
 Ichiko spotted Yurie putting bath salts into the hot spring – discovering that it was a fake hot spring all along.
 It was the dirty secret of this multi-generational inn and Yurie couldn’t risk the secret getting out, so she allowed Ichiko to ‘work’ there and get all the free time she wanted lounging around with her friends.